Aquanty/rtd-hgs/docs/source/index.rst

 Solute Definition
 ^^^^^^^^^^^^^^^^^

-| [sec:solute-definition] These instructions can be used to add a new
+|
-  solute (i.e., species) to the system. **HydroGeoSphere** is able to handle more than one solute per simulation, and straight and branching decay chains are also supported.
+.. _sec:solute-definition: These instructions can be used to add a new solute (i.e., species) to the system. **HydroGeoSphere** is able to handle more than one solute per simulation, and straight and branching decay chains are also supported.
 An example of a straight decay chain